God the Father

 Although it is extremely important to know what the gospel message is, what it says, and what it will accomplish, it is also extremely important to know who sent the message to humanity.
-Therefore, prior to studying the details about the gospel message it is important to remove one of the major barriers to understanding this truly astounding message; thus, it is necessary to review who and what God is, and the relationship between God the Father and Jesus Christ.
+Therefore, before studying the details about this truly astounding message, it is important to remove one of the major barriers to understanding, which is who and what God is and the relationship between God the Father and Jesus Christ.

 THE MYSTERY OF GOD